Saeideh-Ashouri/Intermediate-Sized-Insertions/README.md

 "chromosome" column shows the chromosome on which the insertion is located.
 Both "stt_pos" and "end_pos" show the insertion position.
 All other columns are outputs from IMSindel.

+The following file will be output from running the <02-generate_high_confidence_insertions.sh> script:

+This is a vcf file inclding all insertions detected in all samples, ready to be used for further analysis.

 -----------------------------------------